toneffectory/ceg-docker-base/README.md

 # crypto-exchanges-gateway-docker-base

-Base image used to build crypto-exchanges-gateway
+Base images used to build crypto-exchanges-gateway